-- Version 1.2 published 15 December 2022.
+- Version 1.5 published 16 December 2024.
+Amended to include superseded advice for Twelfth Edition. - Version 1.4 published 15 September 2023.
+Amended to include superseded advice for Twelfth Edition. - Version 1.3 published 15 June 2023.
+Amended to include superseded advice for Twelfth Edition. - Version 1.2 published 15 December 2022.
 Clinical updates have been removed and are located on the IHACPA website. - Version 1.1 published 15 September 2022.
-Amended incorrect 'retired on' date for Q3503 Eleventh Edition ACS 1904 Procedural complications - due to/related to prosthetic devices, implants or grafts. - Version 1.0 published 1 July 2022.
+Amended incorrect 'retired on' date for Q3503 Eleventh Edition ACS 1904 Procedural complications due to/related to prosthetic devices, implants or grafts. - Version 1.0 published 1 July 2022.

-© Independent Health and Aged Care Pricing Authority 2022
+© Independent Health and Aged Care Pricing Authority 2024

-This publication is available for your use under a Creative Commons BY Attribution 3.0 Australia licence, with the exception of the Independent Health and Aged Care Pricing Authority logo, photographs, images, signatures and where otherwise stated.
+This publication is available for your use under a Creative Commons BY Attribution 4.0 Australia licence, with the exception of the Independent Health and Aged Care Pricing Authority logo, photographs, images, signatures and where otherwise stated.
 The full licence terms are available from the Creative Commons website.

-Use of Independent Health and Aged Care Pricing Authority material under a Creative Commons BY Attribution 3.0 Australia licence requires you to attribute the work (but not in any way that suggests that the Independent Health and Aged Care Pricing Authority endorses you or your use of the work).
+Use of Independent Health and Aged Care Pricing Authority material under a Creative Commons BY Attribution 4.0 Australia licence requires you to attribute the work (but not in any way that suggests that the Independent Health and Aged Care Pricing Authority endorses you or your use of the work).